 As if you need another reason to eat chocolate!
 You probably already know that dark chocolate contains antioxidant-rich compounds known as flavonoids, which have been shown to improve heart health.
-Here are 4 more compelling studies that provide some excellent reasons to enjoy this popular sweet.
+Here are four more compelling studies that provide some excellent reasons to enjoy this popular sweet, in moderation of course.

 The research: A study published in the American Journal of Clinical Nutrition found that eating dark chocolate reduced insulin resistance and significantly lowered blood pressure.
 Doctors don't know exactly how much dark chocolate you need to reap these health benefits, but if you’re following the South Beach Diet, you can have dark chocolate starting on Phase 2.
 You can dip 4 to 5 strawberries in melted dark chocolate, enjoy 1 or 2 dark chocolate squares (1 ounce each), or take along a Good to Go Dark Chocolate Extra Fiber Bar or Good to Go Dark Chocolate Gluten Free Bar for an indulgent, satisfying and healthy snack.

 Reason 2: Dark chocolate may be an anti-inflammatory.

 The research: A study in the Journal of Nutrition found that dark chocolate reduces inflammation.
 Among individuals participating in the study, it significantly lowered levels of C-reactive protein (CRP), a substance that is an indicator of inflammation in the body.
 Levels of CRP also help determine the risk for developing coronary artery disease.

 Reason 4: Dark chocolate may keep you feeling fuller, longer.